 It is understood that the requirement to notify the nurse when the Home reports them to the College of Nurses of Ontario has no bearing on the Home's right to reprimand or discipline a nurse for just cause.
 Under no circumstances will a failure or untimely notification provide grounds to nullify any right to reprimand or discipline a nurse.

-21.11 Bulletin Boards
+21.10 Bulletin Boards

-The Employer shall provide to the Union adequate bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union.
-No notice shall be posted without the prior consent of the Administrator of the Nursing Home.
+The Employer shall provide to the Union adequate bulletin board space in such place so as to inform all employees in the bargaining unit, of the activities of the Union.